 Single-unit truck fuel consumption and travel

-Miles per gallon of single-unit trucks (based on total travel
+per gallon of single-unit trucks (based on total travel and fuel consumption)

-and total fuel consumption declined slightly as single-unit trucks traveled 20.9
+period, and total fuel consumption increased slightly despite single-unit

 Combination truck fuel consumption and travel